gristlekinginc/nanotag-configuration-tool/README.md

 The only thing that'll really catch you out is not remembering that Port 28 is for minutes and Port 29 is for seconds.
 Ask me how I know.

+## ⚠️ **Disclaimer**

+This is an independent tool for configuring Nanothings devices.
+Not affiliated with or endorsed by Nanothings or whoever bought them.

 ## **Quick Start**